Alex Tapscott interview: Taking stock of the blockchain revolution

 VentureBeat: It seems like it was good to be in on this early, or at least early in the first round of the craze.

 Tapscott: It was certainly good timing.
 It’s better to be lucky than smart, they say.
-When the book came out, it was right around the time that this was transitioning from that a small and passionate community of users and technologists was interested in, to something that the world at large was becoming interested in.
+When the book came out, it was right around the time that this was transitioning from a small and passionate community of users and technologists was interested in to something that the world at large was becoming interested in.
 People began to appreciate the implications for the technology, beyond Bitcoin and cryptocurrency, although that’s still an enormous part of the space.

 VentureBeat: How would you summarize what’s changed from 2016 to 2018?

 Tapscott: A lot has changed, but the one thing that’s really changed is the proliferation in the asset class itself.
 When the book came out, the value of all crypto assets combined was around $10 billion.
 Put another way, that would be the smallest constituent of the S&P 500 index.
-Fast forward to today, despite the volatility we’ve seen, the value of the market is more than $250 billion, which is bigger than most large companies, though obviously still small compared to other asset classes.
+Fast forward to today, [when] despite the volatility we’ve seen, the value of the market is more than $250 billion, which is bigger than most large companies, though obviously still small compared to other asset classes.

 The big thing that’s caught a lot of attention in the past couple of years is the growth in so-called ICOs, token fundraising.
 We’ve seen the value of these raises increase pretty significantly.
 In 2015 the value was in the $5-10 million range.
 In 2016 it was around $165 million, and most of it was one particular financing called the DAO.
 But if you look at last year, it was around $5 billion, and this year to date it’s around $10 billion.